arangodb/docs/3.7/programs-arangosh-examples.md

 ArangoDB programs and tools support a
 [special syntax `@envvar@`](administration-configuration.html#environment-variables-as-parameters)
 that substitutes text wrapped in at signs with the value of an equally called environment variable.
-This is mostly likely an issue with passwords and the `--server.password` option.
+This is most likely an issue with passwords and the `--server.password` option.

 For example, `password@test@123` needs to be passed as